Information for Current Graduate Students

 1) Present their work in progress at a Second Year Colloquium;

-2) Take written qualifying exams in the form of three Field Statements
+2) Take written qualifying exams in the form of two Field Statements

 4) Write a dissertation and defend it in a public forum for evaluation by her/his dissertation committee.
 If the dissertation is judged acceptable, and all other requirements have been fulfilled, a Ph.D. degree is awarded.